 In 1977 Alice earned an Ed.D. in Organization Development and opened her own business as a consultant while being a part-time college instructor for a MA program in administration.
 In 1983 she published a team-building, management development manual, System 7: A People Approach to Productivity.
 It pioneered participative management approaches in organizations.

 She served some 85 clients, large and small, including Frontier Airlines where her intervention prevented a strike by the Flight Attendants Union, followed by a year of team-building and installing participative management methods.
 She also worked for 5 years with the Solar Energy Research Institute before moving from Denver to Tucson, AZ in 1986.

-Alice succumbed to the ravages of manic depression in the 90s.
+Alice succumbed to the ravages of manic depression (bipolar mood disorder) in the 90s.
 12 horrific years of suffering followed, now chronicled in her book, A Tough Grace.
-As she gradually rebuilt her life, she returned in 2008 at age 65, to work part-time as a Peer Support Specialist at the La Crosse Department Of Veteran’s Affairs mental health clinic.
-She shares her story as a frequent community speaker and was a keynote speaker at the 2016 National Alliance on Mental Illness state conference in 2016.
+As she gradually rebuilt her life, she regained a new work life at age 65 as a Peer Support Specialist at the La Crosse Department of Veteran’s Affairs mental health clinic.
+She became a frequent community speaker and was the keynote at the 2016 National Alliance on Mental Illness state conference.